In-Training

 in-Training publishes a wide array of written content generated by medical students, as well as artistic works.
-Content is published continuously throughout the year in a blog format on the magazine’s website, in-training.org.
+Content is published continuously throughout the year in a blog format on the magazine’s website.

 in-Training published a print book entitled in-Training: Stories from Tomorrow's Physicians on April 29, 2016.
 The book is a compendium of 102 articles originally published on in-Training accompanied by discussion questions.

 in-Training published its 1000th article on September 18, 2016, representing 450 medical student authors at 152 medical schools in 19 countries.

 History

 The inception of in-Training began in April 2012 with a niche analysis of medical student publishing, which revealed an absence of peer-managed publications that were dedicated to the medical student community.
-Following the development of an editorial structure and peer-editing workflow, publication bylaws, ethical guidelines, and consultation with legal experts, the publication went live at in-training.org on July 2, 2012.
+Following the development of an editorial structure and peer-editing workflow, publication bylaws, ethical guidelines, and consultation with legal experts, the publication went live at on July 2, 2012.

 In an interview with the Scientific American Incubator, founders Ajay Major and Aleena Paul explained their vision in founding in-Training:"With in-Training, we recognized the need for a proper forum for medical students to showcase their literary and artistic endeavors. in-Training seeks to meet a dire need for a communal gathering place for medical students.
 We are the agora of the medical student community, and as such, we strive to publish innovative thought in the arts, politics, science, and literature.
 We provide a virtual forum for medical students to participate in the shared experience of being a physician-in-training and to learn from the reflections and wisdom of their peers."The publication was specifically founded as a peer-edited and peer-managed publication "by medical students and for medical students" in order to "provide medical students with a place to express themselves in a way that was unfiltered and uncensored."
 In addition, the publication was founded upon several core principals, including no anonymous authors with all authors identified, an open-access publication without subscriptions, no advertisements, and no copyrighting of articles, with all copyrights retained by authors.